 where the mesh size $h$ is selected by the formula~\eqref{Def-h-DE}.
 Between $\vDEn(t)$ and $\tilde{u}_N^{\textDE}(t)$, the relationship $\tilde{u}_N^{\textDE} = \ProjDE\vDEn$ holds.
 In summary, by solving the equation~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst} for the coefficients $\mathbd{\tilde{u}}_m$, the approximate solution $\tilde{u}_N^{\textDE}$ is determined by~\eqref{Def:tilde-uDEn}.
 This is the new DE-Sinc-collocation method.
 Its convergence theorem is written as follows, which is proved in Section~\ref{sec:proof-DE}.

 \begin{theorem} Suppose that the assumptions in Theorem~\ref{Thm:Sol-Exist-Unique} are fulfilled with $\domD=\DEt(\domD_d)$ for $d\in(0,\pi/2)$.
-Then, there exists a positive integer $N_0$ such that for all $N\geq N_0$, the equation~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst} is uniquely solvable.
-Furthermore, there exists a constant $C$ independent of $N$ such that for all $N\geq N_0$
+Then, there exists a positive integer $N_0$ such that the equation~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst} is uniquely solvable for all $N\geq N_0$.
+Furthermore, there exists a constant $C$ independent of $N$ such that for all $N\geq N_0$,

 \end{theorem}